Answering instructions

 user_prompt

 0 Rank the primary colors in terms of popularity.
-The options are 0: Red 1: Yellow 2: Blue You can inlcude up to 3 options in your answer.
+The options are 0: Red 1: Yellow 2: Blue You have to include 3 options in your answer.
 Please respond only with a comma-separated list of the code of the raked options, with square brackets.
 E.g., [0, 1, 3] After the answer, you can put a comment explaining your choice on the next line.

 [5]: